TamasPalfi/User-stories/README.md

    - Node.js backend keeps track of how long invitation has been out for

 ### 30. Idol Visibility
-Idols are the *faces* of *Members Only*, and as such need to be highly visible.
-Thus, Idols do not have a visibility toggle option like Members. we want it to be the case that all members should be allowed to see their profiles.
+Idols are the **faces** of *Members Only*, and as such need to be highly visible.
+Thus, Idols do not have a visibility toggle option like Members.
+We want it to be the case that all Members should be allowed to see their profiles.

 </details>